 Financial Aid.
-All students are eligible to apply for graduate assistantships and fee waiver scholarships.
-Graduate assistants qualify for out-of-state tuition.
+All admitted students will be considered for graduate teaching assistantships and fee waiver scholarships.
+Graduate teaching assistants qualify for resident tuition.

 Program Requirements.
-Requirements for the Master of Science degree include 36 credit hours of academic course, 2-6 hours of portfolio or thesis, and 15 credit hours of clinical practicum.
+Requirements for the Master of Science degree include 36 credit hours of academic courses and 15 credit hours of clinical practicum.
 The program typically can be completed in two academic years including one summer semester.